mathewgomas-alfred/mathewgomas.io/reference_manual/tools/ellipse.rst

 While dragging the ellipse, you can use different modifiers to control the size and position of your ellipse:

-In order to make a circle instead of an ellipse, hold :kbd:`Shift` while dragging.
-After releasing :kbd:`Shift` any movement of the mouse will give you an ellipse again:
+In order to make a circle instead of an ellipse, hold the :kbd:`Shift` key while dragging.
+After releasing the :kbd:`Shift` key any movement of the mouse will give you an ellipse again:

 .. image:: /images/tools/Krita_ellipse_circle.gif
    :align: center

-In order to keep the center of the ellipse fixed and only growing and shrinking the ellipse around it, hold :kbd:`Ctrl` while dragging:
+In order to keep the center of the ellipse fixed and only growing and shrinking the ellipse around it, hold the :kbd:`Ctrl` key while dragging:

 .. image:: /images/tools/Krita_ellipse_from_center.gif
    :align: center

-In order to move the ellipse around, hold :kbd:`Alt`:
+In order to move the ellipse around, hold the :kbd:`Alt` key:

 .. image:: /images/tools/Krita_ellipse_reposition.gif
    :align: center

-You can change between the corner/corner and center/corner dragging methods as often as you want by holding down or releasing :kbd:`Ctrl`, provided you keep the left mouse button pressed.
-With :kbd:`Ctrl` pressed, mouse movements will affect all four corners of the bounding rectangle (relative to the center), without :kbd:`Ctrl`, the corner opposite to the one you are moving remains still.
-With :kbd:`Alt` pressed, all four corners will be affected, but the size stays the same.
+You can change between the corner/corner and center/corner dragging methods as often as you want by holding down or releasing the :kbd:`Ctrl` key, provided you keep the left mouse button pressed.
+With the :kbd:`Ctrl` key pressed, mouse movements will affect all four corners of the bounding rectangle (relative to the center), without the :kbd:`Ctrl` key, the corner opposite to the one you are moving remains still.
+With the :kbd:`Alt` key pressed, all four corners will be affected, but the size stays the same.

 Tool Options
 ------------